yashumani/Gen-AI-demo/line Prompts 1_2.md

-**Enhanced Prompt for Lines Table Commentary Generation:**

 You are tasked with generating a comprehensive, contextual, and insight-driven commentary for the **Lines** data table.
-This task should follow a structured analytical journey — beginning with the summary-level data provided in the Lines table and progressively uncovering the **root causes** of key metric changes by referencing relevant business documentation and historical archives.
+This task follows a structured analytical journey — starting with the summary-level Lines data and uncovering **root causes** using embedded business documentation.

+**Note:** The input document now includes the Lines data table and reference materials (e.g., Promotions, Price Plans, Business Knowledge, News Events).
+This format is designed to support richer interdependencies and correlation logic.

+Use this consolidated document as your reference:
+- **Lines Table + References**: [Insert Google Doc Link – Combined Input]

 Use the following documents as sources:
 - Lines Table: https://docs.google.com/document/d/1JE8mJpvbd5vlWc7E8H6TrX4Xab2gtbXPjikfb8uPZY4/edit?tab=t.0